 For the purposes of power factor control mode, the HVDC converter station shall be capable of controlling the power factor to a target at the connection point, while respecting Article 20 and Article 21.
 The available setpoints shall be available in steps no greater than a maximum allowed step specified by the relevant system operator.

 The relevant system operator in coordination with the relevant TSO shall specify any equipment needed to enable the remote selection of control modes and relevant setpoints.

+The selected reactive power control mode shall not interfere with the initial grid forming response when grid forming capability according to Article 14 is required

 Article 23